 So You may possibly be wondering hmmm hoop or silks I wonder which one to do?
 So here are some handy tips to help you out with your 'hoop or silk dilemma'...

 SITTING ON A HOOP VERSUS HANGING ON A SILK

-Hoop is generally a bit easier to start with just because once you've managed to get up on the hoop you can stay up there because you have something to sit on.
-Silks however is a bit different - in order to stay up on the silk you will be hanging from your arms - not so easy as they make it look lol!
+Sitting on a hoop: Hoop is generally a bit easier to start with just because once you've managed to get up on the hoop, you can stay up there because you have something to sit on.
+Silks however is a bit different - in order to stay up on the silk you will be hanging from your arms.

 HOOP POSES VERSUS SILK WRAPS

 Hoop poses: Hoop tricks are generally a bit easier to begin with as they are mostly poses in weird positions!
 It's a bit like doing a yoga asana but using a metal hoop to assist you, whilst suspended in the air.

 Versus silk wraps: Whereas doing silks tricks involves lots of crazy wraps - think knitting but with bodies in the air, which can seem like quite a lot to get your head around at the beginning.
 They tend to feel a bit like spaghetti and you can end up with messy moves because the fabric just doesn't seem to behave like you want it to do!

 But the more you progress, silks generally gets a lot easier as you start to get the hang of it (pun intended!) whereas hoop then gets a lot harder as the tricks get more challenging.

 Hard metal bar: So with hoop you dealing with a hard metal bar - for some this means something more solid and substantial and possibly a bit safer and easier to rely on.
 For others this means something hard that you can hit, something that hurts when you try and hold, and something that gives you sore skin and possibly blisters when you try and grip.